-I knew I would be writing a beer blog this month when my husband Jon suggested we go to Belgium for the long Labor Day weekend.
-I was hoping for a romantic weekend for two to this wonderful little country on the coast, but this was definitely a beer-run!
+I was hoping for a romantic weekend for two in Belgium.
+To this beautiful little country on the coast, it was romantic but it was also definitely a beer-run!
 I like beer, it’s just not my favorite.
 For the love of beer and Belgium, right?
 We were able to squeeze in lovely Antwerp, so my hopes of exploration and touring were not completely squashed.
 Jon’s been stationed in Germany several times over the years, so he’s developed quite a expert taste for European beers.
 I think his love of beer began way back in 1989.

 We’ve been married for 23 years, so I knew this was going to be a mission – to find and capture his BEER!
 So, I began researching his favorites.